 Learn how to gain heart health benefits with several short workouts in a day.

-Aerobic exercise is when you are moving large muscles for an extended period with some kind of rhythmic repetition to the movements.
-Doing aerobic activity makes your heart pump faster.
+Aerobic activity is great for making your heart pump faster.
+Aerobic exercise is when you move large muscles for an extended period with some kind of rhythmic repetition to the movements.

 Aerobic exercise can be moderate intensity or vigorous intensity.
 What’s the difference?
 Exercise is “moderate” if it’s raising your heart rate and you’re breathing harder.
-Another indication is if you can talk while doing the activity, but you can’t sing the words to a song.
+Another indication is if you can talk while doing the activity but can’t sing the words to a song.

 Here are some moderate-intensity aerobic activities you might enjoy: